deleterium/SmartC/samples/liquidityPool.md

 * lpToken name.
 * Fees are collected in Signa and asset.
 Choose if de distribution to holders of lpTokens are done in signa and asset, or if the asset fee is traded inside pool, so the payment will be only Signa.
 * Minimum interval to try distribution (default is 1 day)
+* Platform fee (percent) is deducted during fees distribution to lpTokens holders (only for Signa values).

 ## Special features
 * Contract owner can collect lost tokens stuck in the contract (but not get the main asset or balance)